CarolineDelva/-JavaScriptandDOMManipulation-Project/README.md

 ## Project Description

 The purpose of this project is to create a dynamic table based upon the UFO [dataset](https://github.com/CarolineDelva/UFOSightingsTabularDashboard-/blob/master/static/js/data.js).
-The table can be filtered for specific values.

 The final table includes the following features: